zerocore0/readest_fork/.github/ISSUE_TEMPLATE/report-bug.md

 ---
 name: Report a bug
 about: Report a bug or a functional regression
-title: 'Ex: In DarkMode, a blank square appears in bottom right corner while scrolling'
+title: 'Example: In DarkMode, a blank square appears in bottom right corner while scrolling'
 labels: ['type: bug']
 assignees: ''
 ---